lee-CS/admin/pa3/README.md

 #### Rendered Path

-Once the user has selected a Facebook entry, you should render their checkin history on screen.
+You should be able to render the login user's checkin history on screen.
 This entails grabbing the user's checkin history, getting the relevant lat/long pairs for each checkin, and animating them onscreen.
 You should implement the "drop icon, move, draw line" sequence.